intersystems-community/configuration-merge-file-2020.4/README.md

 # InterSystems *Configuration Merge Feature* examples as of InterSystems IRIS 2020.4

+-- All examples to be reviewed with the latest InterSystems IRIS version

 ## Introduction
 Each individual subdirectory represents an example of the various configurations and operational activities that are possible with the InterSystems IRIS **configuration merge feature**.
 The feature is also known as the *CPF merge file* or *configuration state file* as it ultimately allows you to declare the ultimate state of your InterSystems IRIS instances.